Categories

 People Awards

-Emerging Talent Food Science & Technology – Sponsored by Palmerston North City Council
+Emerging Talent: Food Science and Technology – Sponsored by Palmerston North City Council

 Awarded to a food technologist, scientist, food developer or consultant who provided innovative technical expertise and skills in the development of an innovative food product being entered into this year’s Awards.
 The person may lead a team or be a key team member who has contributed significantly to the development of the product.
 The person needs to be named in the application for the food product in any of the other NZ Food Awards categories as leading or a key contributor to the development of the product entry.